 Increase Access to Home and Community-Based Services

 Ensure sustained funding for Alzheimer's Caregiver Respite

-89,000 South Carolinians have Alzheimer's, posing a unique challenge to some 309,000 family caregivers.
+92,000 South Carolinians have Alzheimer's, posing a unique challenge to some 313,000 family caregivers.
 Fortunately, the Alzheimer's Caregiver Respite Program provides families with limited assistance to arrange temporary, paid care for a loved one with dementia.
 By using in-home care, adult day centers or other services, caregivers are able to take a break and support their mental and physical health.
-In 2018, this program was funded at $900,000 through the SC Department of Mental Health and provided respite to over 1,300 families.
-We are requesting that funding be sustained at $900,000 in 2019.
+We thank the General Assembly for continuing to fund this program at $900,000 in 2019!
+This vital program is funded through the SC Department of Mental Health and provides respite to over 1,300 families each year.

 Advance Alzheimer's Policy

 Establish a full-time Alzheimer's Program Manager role in the new Department on Aging